 We provide one or two cables for each sensor.
 One is unmarked and is the oil quantity cable.
 The other cable, marked with a (RED BAND), is for the oil temperature if you selected that option at purchase.
 Make sure the cables are connected to the proper SMA connectors on the electronics.
-If they are connected backwards, it will not ruin anything.
+If they are connected backwards, it will not damage anything.
 It just will not function properly.

 You should not alter the length of the cables.
 This will change the oil sensor's calibration and accuracy.
-The cables should only be shortened by making 3 inch diameter loops in the cables and tie-wrapping them to the aircraft chassis.
+If you have extra cable length after installing the system, the cables slack can be taken up by making 3 to 4 inch diameter loops in the cables, then tie-wrapping them to the aircraft chassis.
 Do not route the sensor cables near the exhaust pipes (allow 6" or more) or any other high temperature structures.
 If you have to route them in these areas, we suggest that they be protected by a heat shield.
 Details of this shielding is not covered in this manual.